Concordium/concordium-scan/frontend/README.md

 # Known issues

-- **Tests cannot be colocated, as that will include them in the production bundle.**

-  [A GitHub issue](https://github.com/nuxt/framework/issues/2343) has been reported and a fix has been merged.

 - **Components using the `@apply` directive from Tailwind can not be tested.**

   It results in a very non-descriptive syntax error.
 It might be that we manually need to add a Webpack loader for this.